Japan Travel Tips

 General Japan Travel Tips

 Passport/Visa requirements Unless you're staying more than 90 days and your passport is US, Canada or Australia, all you need is a passport.
 At arrival, your passport must be valid for the entire time you are staying in Japan.
 Stays longer than 90 days (workers, teachers, missionaries, etc.) need a visa obtained in advance.
-Note that all foreign visitors to Japan are photographed and (electronically) fingerprinted upon entry (when you show your passport/QR entry code at immigration at the airport).
+Note that all foreign visitors to Japan are photographed and (electronically) fingerprinted upon entry (when you show your passport/QR entry code at immigration at the airport.

-Before you Go - Online Immigration & Customs Forms Visitors to Japan are encouraged to use the Visit Japan Web Site (no smartphone app is available) to register and digitally submit immigration and customs-related information before departing for a smoother entry into the country.
-Have your passport and itinerary handy when you sign up online.
-Once input, two different QR codes are available to be scanned at immigration and customs as a great alternative to filling out paper forms on the plane and a time-consuming process for officials to approve after arrival.
-Hint: I keyed in my info online on my PC: passport, a hotel, and arriving flight manually.
-Once complete, I used a SmartPhone browser to log into the same Visit Japan Site to display the QR Codes, and took screen shots to show from my phone at arrival.
-Alternatively, you could print a screen shot to display a paper QR code.
+Before you Go - Online Immigration & Customs Forms For a smoother entry upon arrival in Japan, visitors are encouraged to use the Visit Japan Web Site (no smartphone app is available) to register and digitally submit immigration and customs information online before departing.
+Have your passport and itinerary handy when you register online.
+Once successfully registered, a QR code is available to be scanned at entry (immigration and customs are the same QR code) as a great alternative to filling out and submitting paper forms.
+Hint: I registered online on my PC; once complete, I used a Smartphone browser to log into the same ‘Visit Japan Web’ site to display the QR Code and took a screen shot to show from my phone at arrival (worked well).

 When to Go